Leaders’ Association

 - Roll Call and Welcome to new members and guests

-- Approval of Minutes from the September meeting
+- Approval of Minutes from the January meeting

-- Treasurer’s Report-September and October
+- Treasurer’s Report-January

 - 4-H Coordinator’s Report